mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

 .. clicmd:: multicast

-   Enable or disables multicast flag for the interface.
+   Enable or disable multicast flag for the interface.

 .. clicmd:: bandwidth (1-10000000)